MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  A value of $True uses the Secure Sockets Layer \(SSL\) protocol to establish a connection to the target computer.
 By default, SSL is not used.
 A value of $False has no effect.
 This activity common parameter is also a workflow common parameter.

- WS\-Management encrypts all [!INCLUDE[wps_2](../Token/wps_2_md.md)] content transmitted over the network.
+ WS\-Management encrypts all Windows PowerShell content transmitted over the network.
 UseSSL is an additional protection that sends the data across an HTTPS, instead of HTTP.
 If you use this parameter, but SSL is not available on the port used for the command, the command fails.

  \-PSVerbose \<PSDataCollection\[VerboseRecord\]\>